-4.3.2 Automatic Data Harvesting
+3.2 Automatic Data Harvesting

-From the sources above, we first collected agent and robot software projects - all we could find and use: 2D RoboCup teams for which source code is available, the ANAC agent projects, robotics software from RoboCup and the other sources described above.
-We extended the search for relevant software to github projects tagged chess, as problem solving is a close AI domain.
+From the sources above, we first collected agent and robot software projects-all we could find and use: 2D RoboCup teams for which source code is available, the ANAC agent projects, robotics software from RoboCup and the other sources described above.
+To counter bias from competition sources, we also used github projects tagged chess as agents software.